 A great avenue for establishing credit during your college years is to have a parent or guardian add you as an authorized user to one of their credit card accounts.
 Once added as an authorized user to a family member’s credit card account, you will have your own credit card to use with access to the primary cardholder’s credit limit.

 Authorized users do not need to go through an application process of their own since they have no legal responsibility to pay off the debt themselves, making it the perfect option for college students looking to build credit.
-If you are considering becoming an authorized user, double-check that the credit card issuer reports authorized users to the credit bureaus as not every issuer does.
+If you are considering becoming an authorized user, double-check that the card issuer reports authorized users to the credit bureaus as not every issuer does.

 Once you have been added as an authorized user, you should see an immediate change in your credit history thanks to the primary cardholder’s credit account on your report.